-401.4.1 Prevention Measures for Flaring due to planned Major Maintenance shutdown and startup reviews resulting from the Maintenance/Turnaround procedure C(F)21 continue improve our ability to perform these planned activities without flaring.
-We commit to continue this careful review and planning prior to planned major maintenance and expect to continue to perform turnarounds with little or no planned flaring.
+401.4.1 Prevention Measures for Flaring due to planned Major Maintenance

+Based on the historical review of flaring incidents, planned major maintenance is not a significant contributor to overall flaring due to careful review and planning prior to major maintenance.
+The shutdown and startup reviews resulting from the Maintenance/Turnaround procedure C(F)21 continue improve our ability to perform these planned activities without flaring.
+Shell is committed to continue this careful review and planning prior to planned major maintenance and expect to continue to perform turnarounds with little or no planned flaring.
 Therefore there is no predicted flaring resulting from planned major maintenance for which to evaluate prevention measures against.
-If during the maintenance planning and review we find that planned flaring is required for some reason, all appropriate prevention measures will be considered and feasible measures will be implemented to reduce or eliminate the planned flaring.
+If during the maintenance planning and review Shell finds that planned flaring is required for some reason, all appropriate prevention measures will be considered and feasible measures will be implemented to reduce or eliminate the planned flaring.